 The Dr Lawrie Shears Public Lecture series was established to honour Dr Lawrence (Lawrie) Shears.
 Dr Shears has played a significant role in education – from his commencement as a classroom teacher in the 1940’s,through to his time as Director-General of the Victorian Education Department.
 Dr Shears was awarded a Sir James Darling Medal in 2009 in recognition of his outstanding and sustained contribution to Victorian education.
 The Department partners with bankmecu to host this event.

-This year’s lecture will be delivered by Professor Collette Tayler, Melbourne Graduate School of Education, University of Melbourne in the presence of The Minister for Education, The Hon Martin Dixon, MP, the Minister for Children and Early Childhood Development, The Hon Wendy Lovell, MLC, and Dr Lawrie Shears.
+The 2014 lecture was delivered by Professor Collette Tayler, Melbourne Graduate School of Education, University of Melbourne in the presence of Minister for Education, The Hon.
+Martin Dixon, MP, Minister for Children and Early Childhood Development, The Hon.
+Wendy Lovell, MP, and Dr Lawrie Shears.

 What does it mean to be a leader of learning in contemporary educational settings?

 The formulation of practice in any educational setting is affected by vision and leadership, history and precedent, technical capacity and expectation, along with a mix of individual interests.
 If the measure of the success of an educational setting is the wellbeing and achievement of the learners there are lessons from research about the work of educators and their collective power to optimise learning outcomes.
 Individual, idiosyncratic approaches to teaching may tap teacher strengths and help different educational practices to bloom yet there is need for articulated, collective action to moderate the negative effects of any single approach on learner outcomes.